Police Inspector banner

 A career as a Rigging Foreman offers a challenging and rewarding opportunity for those who enjoy hands-on work, problem-solving, and leading a team.
 If you're detail-oriented, safety-conscious, and have a knack for technical work, this could be the perfect career path for you.

-• Leadership: Ability to lead and motivate a team.
+• Leadership Skills: Ability to lead and motivate a team.

 • Physical Fitness: Maintaining a high level of physical fitness.